mateolafalce/RustyFltkIDE/README.md

 The Rusty fltk IDE is an integrated development environment specifically designed for the Rust programming language.
 It utilizes the FLTK library for the graphical interface.
 It provides a range of features and functionalities to facilitate project development and repository management.

-The provided code shows a function called [btn_add_folder](https://github.com/mateolafalce/Rusty-Fltk-IDE/blob/main/src/functions/folders_functions/btn_add_folder.rs) btn_add_folder that creates a button in the IDE's interface.
+The provided code shows a function called [btn_add_folder](https://github.com/mateolafalce/Rusty-Fltk-IDE/blob/main/src/functions/folders_functions/btn_add_folder.rs) that creates a button in the IDE's interface.
 Clicking on this button will open a native dialog box to select a folder representing a project or repository.

 Once a folder is selected, a series of actions are performed.
 The selected folder path is obtained and checked for validity.
 If a valid path is provided, a label is displayed in the options window indicating that it is loading.

-Next, the [set_folders_roots](https://github.com/mateolafalce/Rusty-Fltk-IDE/blob/main/src/functions/root/set_folders_roots.rs) function is called to set the root folder paths for the project.
-If successful, the [render_folder](https://github.com/mateolafalce/Rusty-Fltk-IDE/blob/main/src/functions/folders_functions/render_folder.rs) function is invoked to render the project's folder structure as a visual tree within the IDE.
+Next, the [set_folders_roots()](https://github.com/mateolafalce/Rusty-Fltk-IDE/blob/main/src/functions/root/set_folders_roots.rs) function is called to set the root folder paths for the project.
+If successful, the [render_folder()](https://github.com/mateolafalce/Rusty-Fltk-IDE/blob/main/src/functions/folders_functions/render_folder.rs) function is invoked to render the project's folder structure as a visual tree within the IDE.

 In case any errors occur during the process, an alert with the corresponding error message is displayed.